HDFGroup/h5serv/docs/AclOps/GET_ACLs.rst

 **********************************************
-GET ACL
+GET ACLs
 **********************************************

 Description
 ===========
-Returns access information for the given user for the object with the UUID provided in the URI.
+Returns access information for all users defined in the ACL (Access Control List) for the object with the UUID provided in the URI.

 Requests
 ========